44uk/nis-ruby/README.md

 ## TODO

 * Do more improvements.
+  * Refactoring
+  * Implementation Encryption
   * Implementation Apostille
-  * Implementation Mosaic
-  * Implementation Encryption

 ## Documentation